 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients given antianxiety drugs.
-These medications are prescribed to residents suffering from anxiety and depression.
+This tells you the percentage of residents who were given antianxiety medications.
+Antianxiety medications are given to patients experiencing anxiety and depression.

 Managing Depression Among Residents